 iPrint Appliance 1.1 does not support changes to network settings for the primary IP (eth0) after the initial appliance configuration.
 Do not change any settings for the primary IP in the iPrint Appliance Management Console’spage, located under .

 The LDAP value of the attribute you specify for the LDAP configuration setting cn, all users in the LDAP directory might not have a unique value.must be unique throughout your LDAP directory.
 For example, if you specify

 To resolve this issue, use an attribute whose value is always unique across all containers, such as emailAddress.

 Membership of groups that are located in the Default Users OU (such as the Domain Users group) in Active Directory are not synchronized to iPrint Appliance through LDAP.

-In order to rename or move users in your LDAP directory, ensure that you have specified a value for the setting Novell iPrint Appliance Admin Guide.
+In order to rename or move users in your LDAP directory, ensure that you have specified a value for the setting Novell iPrint Appliance 1.1 Administration Guide.
 If a value is not specified for this setting, renaming or moving users in your LDAP directory might result in new users being created in iPrint Appliance or in the existing user account being deleted., as described in the

 iPrint Appliance does not currently support the use of LDAP referrals in regards to LDAP synchronization.